szewah/passport-js/README.md

-##Built with
+## Built with
 HTML, CSS, Bootstrap, Passport.js, Node.js, Express, MySQL, Sequelize

-##Here's how the app works
+## Here's how the app works
-A simple webapp using Passport.js local-strategy to authenticate a user at login
+A simple app using Passport.js local-strategy to authenticate a user at login

-##Getting Started
+## Getting Started
 Download the file, then..

 ```